OscarChivers/MyFirstRepo/README.md

 # My first repo
 # Practicing the pull command

-this is my initial edition from GitHub
+this is my initial edition from GITHUB